SalasD93/idk-you-pick/README.md

 ## USER STORY

 As as someone who has issues deciding where to eat at nearly every meal time, I want an app that can produce a randomly chosen restaurant based off my input criteria and current location.
+The app will be viewable across multiple devices.

 ## ACCEPTANCE CRITERIA